 The Trust has established a medical workforce planning group to ensure that appropriate infrastructure enhancement supports new developments or extensions of clinical services.

 There is a recently refurbished Education Centre with close links to the University of Central Lancashire and input from the University of Manchester.
 There is a regular lecture programme and weekly postgraduate meetings.

-Cultural opportunities are enhanced by our close proximity to Manchester and Liverpool with good motorway links that are less than 1 hour away by car.
+Cultural opportunities are enhanced by our close proximity to Manchester and Liverpool with good motorway links that are less than an hour away by car.
 The Lake District provides ample opportunity for hiking, mountain biking, fishing, and camping, which is just one hour away by car.
 The local railway line connects to the West Coast Main Line at Preston, giving access within 2 ½ hours to London and Scotland.
-Blackpool International Airport has daily flights to a number of international destinations.

 Our Consultants typically live in Lytham St. Annes, Preston or in Poulton-le-Fylde.
 These places offer a great cultural and agricultural diversity, outside the tourist attractions of Blackpool.
 Lytham St Annes has even been voted as one of the top 10 places to live in the Northwest!
 If you are interested in a position at Blackpool Victoria Hospital, feel free to ask any of our staff for living arrangements/opportunities!